Impact of Homophobia and Transphobia in sport on LGBTQ people

 Researchers first identified the harm from homophobia and transphobia in sport in 1971, yet sport organizations have done little to stop this harm.
 More than a thousand studies and papers have been published over the last half-century.

 In more recent years, public health agencies have become alarmed by data from large-scale population studies which shows large disparities in sport participation rates, particularly between gay and bisexual boys and their peers.
-If these boys could play sports in a safe environment this would help to reduce their risk of suicide and self-harm.
+If these boys could play sports in a safe environment this could help to reduce their risk of suicide and self-harm.

 If LGBTQ youth are the target of homophobic behavior, or even just exposed, they are significantly more likely to attempt suicide.